merlynjocol/SentimentAnalysis_Indigenous-Knowledge_inClimateDecisions/README.md

-# Text and Sentiment Analysis of Tweets
+# Text mining and Sentiment Analysis of Tweets
 # Opinions on Indigenous Knowledge in the main Climate Decision-making Spaces.
 ## Period of analysis: 2009 - 2023